 Other income includes transactions such as sales of pallets/plastics for recycling purposes and transport services.
-Last year, other income included dividend income from subsidiary.
 Other income is recognised in the statement of profit and loss at a point in time and transaction price is already fixed.

 (e) Taxation